Tag: abigail spanberger

 • 3.
 More surprisingly, male voters, and in particular younger male voters, moved sharply back toward the Democratic side in nearly every election.
 In Virginia, 88 percent of Black men and 55 percent of Latino men voted for Spanberger, while in New Jersey 92 percent of Black men and 61 percent of Latino men voted for Sherrill.
 She won male voters between 18 and 44 by double-digit margins.
 Younger voters in both states strongly supported the Democrats, as did younger voters (by overwhelming margins) in New York City.

 • 4.
 The political analysts who predicted close elections in New Jersey and elsewhere, based on polling averages that include dishonest Republican-skewed polls, were proved embarrassingly wrong.
 Don’t hold your breath waiting for those windbags --who constantly predict Democratic doom, even when Democrats are winning -- to confess error or correct course.
-The rest of us, however, can stop shrieking like Chicken Little every time some such sounds off.
+The rest of us, however, can stop shrieking like Chicken Little every time some such clown sounds off.
 Please.

 • 5.
-Focusing on economic issues that unite Americans is path that leads to Democratic victories, whether in ultra-blue New York or purplish New Jersey and Virginia.
+Focusing on economic issues that unite Americans is the path that leads to Democratic victories, whether in ultra-blue New York or purplish New Jersey and Virginia.
 But Democrats will also come out in enormous numbers to defend democracy and aren’t afraid to fight back, as they proved in California.
 As Gov. Newsom noted in his victory remarks, Trump’s chief ICE goon Greg Bovino showed up to intimidate voters in his state – and only motivated a record-breaking turnout.

 Finally, encouraging as this 2025 blowout is, next year will be very challenging for Democrats, who must reject complacency.
 Younger white males must still be won over.
 As Ilyse Hogue of Speaking With American Men (SAM) observed, Trump’s absence from the ballot may indeed have helped Democrats a bit by discouraging the most hostile young males from voting at all.